Migdalo/writeups/h4ck1t-2016/rtfspy/README.md

 grep /' test.rtf | tr -delete [:punct:]
 ```

-I wanted to see if the PNG image is actually a viewable one, and weather it has the flag prined on it or not.
+I wanted to see if the PNG image is actually a viewable one, and whether it has the flag printed on it or not.
 However, due to the initial /'00 in the file, it was not yet possible to convert the hex string to a image.
-I removed those extra digits with cut command and piped the result to xxd to convert the plain hexdump to binary.
+I removed those extra digits with cut command, and piped the result to xxd to convert the plain hexdump to binary.

 ```
 grep /' test.rtf | tr -delete [:punct:] | cut -c 3- | xxd -r -p >> task.png